Cantharellus enelensis: Description

+Similar species

+Members of the C. cibarius complex in eastern North America are difficult to distinguish from one another without special techniques such as DNA sequencing and microscopic examinations.

-Cantharellus. enelensis can be distinguished from C. cibarius by its hymenophore, which is more orange in C. enelensis.
+Cantharellus. enelensis can be distinguished from C. cibarius by its yellow hymenophore, which is more orange in C. enelensis.

+Distribution and habitat

+C. enelensis is one of 40 varieties of Cantharellus that grows in North America, which it is native to.

+Chanterelles identified with DNA sequencing as C. enelensis have been found in Newfoundland, Quebec, Michigan and Illinois but there is evidence to suggest it is widespread in North American conifer forests.
+It is the most commonly found chanterelle in Newfoundland.

 Ecology

-Cantharellus enelensis forms mycorrhizal relationships and grows in conifer forests with well drained, moist, sandy soil.
+Cantharellus enelensis forms mycorrhizal relationships and grows in conifer forests more common under Picea than Abies, with well drained, moist, sandy soil.

 The mushrooms beat fruiting bodies between July and September with the peak in August.

-Edibility
+Uses

-Cantharellus enelensis mushrooms are considered a choice edible mushroom.
+Cantharellus enelensis is an edible mushroom.